turbohz/galesheet/README.md

 - 24 bits per pixel (full color)
 - 8 bits per pixel (palette)

-In both cases, the output is 32 bpp `.png` file.
+In both cases, the output is a 24 bpp `.png` file.

-In the former, the background color will be made **transparent**.
-In the latter, the palette **index** will be the stored in the specified color channel (Blue by default).
+In palette mode, there are two options for encoding the palette entry, by value in a single channel, per component.

 > The idea is that you'll use some kind of pixel shader to adjust the pixels to the right color